aztlan-labs/chicmoz/README.md

 #### Option 1 - connect to your already running sandbox or to public devnet

-⚠️ _Make sure you have .chicmoz-local.env file in the root_
+⚠️ _Make sure you have .chicmoz.env file in the root_

 TODO